justinkolpak-wmp/dbt-poc/README.md

-# jaffleshop-dbt
+# DBT PROOF OF CONCEPT WOO!

-dbt models for jaffleshop
+dbt Models

 ## Getting started
 1. Clone this github repo
 2. Install dbt following [these instructions](https://docs.getdbt.com/docs/installation)
 3. Ask your database administrator for a set of snowflake credentials.

   The database administrator should run the following statements from a super user account to create your account.